joshmarinacci/canvasdeepdive-book/presentations/ble.md

 hardware to support it.

 ---

 ### This Year

+* tons of boards
+* all iDevices, Android 4.3+, WinPhone 8+
+* great libraries
+* most computers, 20$ dongles

-Today life in the BLE world is so much better.
+@note Today life in the BLE world is so much better.
 There are tons of Arduino compatible breakout boards, the price keeps going down, and all of the Smartphones OSes support it.  iOS 7 has very good support, all Apple devices have it built in, even their desktops.
 With JellyBean Android supports it.
 With Windows Phone 8.1